sonusathyadas/aws-tutorials/aws-s3.md

 Data protection refers to protecting data while in-transit (as it travels to and from Amazon S3) and at rest (while it is stored on disks in Amazon S3 data centers).
 You can protect data in transit using Secure Socket Layer/Transport Layer Security (SSL/TLS) or client-side encryption.
 You have the following options for protecting data at rest in Amazon S3:
 * **Server-Side Encryption** – Request Amazon S3 to encrypt your object before saving it on disks in its data centers and then decrypt it when you download the objects.
 * **Client-Side Encryption** – Encrypt data client-side and upload the encrypted data to Amazon S3.
 In this case, you manage the encryption process, the encryption keys, and related tools.

+**Server-side encryption**
+You have three mutually exclusive options, depending on how you choose to manage the encryption keys.
+* **Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)**: When you use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3), each object is encrypted with a unique key.
+As an additional safeguard, it encrypts the key itself with a master key that it regularly rotates.
+Amazon S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data.
+* **Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS)**: Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS) is similar to SSE-S3, but with some additional benefits and charges for using this service.
+There are separate permissions for the use of a CMK that provides added protection against unauthorized access of your objects in Amazon S3.
+SSE-KMS also provides you with an audit trail that shows when your CMK was used and by whom.
+Additionally, you can create and manage customer managed CMKs or use AWS managed CMKs that are unique to you, your service, and your Region.
+* **Server-Side Encryption with Customer-Provided Keys (SSE-C)**:  With Server-Side Encryption with Customer-Provided Keys (SSE-C), you manage the encryption keys and Amazon S3 manages the encryption, as it writes to disks, and decryption, when you access your objects.
 #### Identity and Access Management
 By default, all Amazon S3 resources—buckets, objects, and related subresources —are private: only the resource owner, an AWS account that created it, can access the resource.
 The resource owner can optionally grant access permissions to others by writing an access policy.

 Amazon S3 offers access policy options broadly categorized as resource-based policies and user policies.
 Access policies you attach to your resources (buckets and objects) are referred to as resource-based policies.

+## Amazon S3 Transfer Acceleration
+Amazon S3 Transfer Acceleration can speed up content transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects.
+Customers who have either web or mobile applications with widespread users or applications hosted far away from their S3 bucket can experience long and variable upload and download speeds over the Internet.
+S3 Transfer Acceleration (S3TA) reduces the variability in Internet routing, congestion and speeds that can affect transfers, and logically shortens the distance to S3 for remote applications.
+S3TA improves transfer performance by routing traffic through Amazon CloudFront’s globally distributed Edge Locations and over AWS backbone networks, and by using network protocol optimizations.
+#### Requirements for using Amazon S3 Transfer Acceleration
+* Transfer Acceleration is only supported on virtual-hosted style requests.
+Hnow more about [Virtual-hosted style requests](https://docs.aws.amazon.com/AmazonS3/latest/dev/VirtualHosting.html#virtual-hosted-style-access)
+* The name of the bucket used for Transfer Acceleration must be DNS-compliant and must not contain periods (".").
+* Transfer Acceleration must be enabled on the bucket.
+After enabling Transfer Acceleration on a bucket it might take up to 20 minutes before the data transfer speed to the bucket increases.
+* To access the bucket that is enabled for Transfer Acceleration, you must use the endpoint `bucketname.s3-accelerate.amazonaws.com`. or the dual-stack endpoint `bucketname.s3-accelerate.dualstack.amazonaws.com` to connect to the enabled bucket over IPv6.
+* You must be the bucket owner to set the transfer acceleration state.
+The bucket owner can assign permissions to other users to allow them to set the acceleration state on a bucket.

 ### Creating and configuring S3 buckets
 1) Open AWS management console by navigating to [https://console.aws.amazon.com](https://console.aws.amazon.com).
 Login with your credentials that have privilleges to create and manage S3 service.